 Since she realized that the neighborhood wasn’t as unsafe as she had originally feared, she could agree that they could start searching other places to live in a more relaxed way.

-When she made a specific request that wasn’t fear-based, he was more open to changing his viewpoint.
+When she made a specific request that wasn’t fear-based, he was more open to widening his viewpoint.

 No one can guarantee that your partner will listen to you and be open to your way of thinking if you do these things.

 But we know from experience and from working with many people on this issue, your chances of actually connecting and coming up with a solution that you both can enjoy goes up dramatically!